millerthegorilla/artisan_scripts/README.md

 ### systemd files

 If you elect to, you can create and install systemd unit files, for both production and development installs.
 In the case of development builds, manage.py runserver is created in a terminal which is created when you log in to your user account.
-This is primarily for VMS.
-If you want to restart the manage.py runserver, you can either use artisan_run with the manage verb, or you can run the command:
+This is primarily so that you can develop inside a Virtual Machine (I use gnome boxes).
+If you want to restart the manage.py runserver, you can either use artisan_run with the manage verb, or preferably you can run the command:
 ```
 systemctl --user start manage_start.service
 ```
+In the case of production builds, the systemd unit file calls supervisord which is installed in the python:django container, and supervisord then calls its configuration files, which are derived from the file ${SCRIPTS_ROOT}/templates/supervisor_gunicorn.

 When you run artisan_run with the clean verb, you will be prompted to remove the systemd files.
 This should really be mandatory, since they will refer to a pod that is no longer in existence if you leave them there.

 ### options